General Terms & Conditions

 18.1 Applicable law and competent courts.

-The Agreement shall be governed by and construed in accordance with the laws of Belgium, without regard to conflict of law principles.
+As applicable, the Agreement shall be governed by and construed in accordance with (i) the laws of the State of Delaware, United States of America if Cheqroom USA LLC is a Party to the Agreement or (ii) the laws of Belgium if Checkroom NV is a Party to the Agreement, without regard to conflict of law principles.
 The United Nations Convention for the International Sale of Goods shall not apply to this Agreement.
-The Parties hereto submit to the exclusive jurisdiction of the competent courts of Ghent, department of Ghent.
+The Parties hereto submit to the exclusive jurisdiction of the competent courts of (i) the State of Delaware if the laws of the State of Delaware apply or (ii) Ghent, department of Ghent if the laws of Belgium apply.

 18.2 Severability.